hamburger

 Revise Consistently

 Make sure that you revise the topics you have covered consistently.
 This will help you to retain the vast amount of information that is required for UPSC.
 Revise the notes regularly, as it helps in connecting different topics as you gather more relevant knowledge and information.
+Additionally, you can also spend your time watching current affairs videos daily for a fixed time.

-Current Affairs Syllabus for UPSC
+Notes to Prepare for Current Affairs for UPSC

 There is no defined current affairs syllabus for UPSC.
 However, candidates need to know about some common areas from where questions can be asked.
-Below we have mentioned some important current affairs topics for UPSC Exam.
+Below we have mentioned some important current affairs notes for UPSC Exam.

-Current Affairs Sources for UPSC
+Sources to Prepare Current Affairs for UPSC

 Only reading newspapers won’t be sufficient for the preparation of current affairs.
 Below we have listed some very useful resources that candidates can refer to for the preparation of current affairs.
+It is crucial to read and analyze current affairs regularly to stay updated and gain an edge in the UPSC exam.

 • India Year Book

-• Economic Survey
+• Economic Survey 2022

 • Mathrubhumi Yearbook

-• Current Affairs – Arihant
+• Current Affairs Topics – Arihant

 • Newspaper- The Hindu, Indian Express